- WHERE TO STAY

 • No-wait access • Professional guide • All entrances included • Multiple departures available • Small group tour

-• All entrances included • Professional guide • Small group - no more than 12 max • Likely to sell out • Entrances to Vatican & Sistine Chapel included
+• All entrances included • Professional guide • Early morning access before the museums are open to the public • Private guide tailors commentary to you • Entrances to Vatican & Sistine Chapel included

 Nine rooms rich in treasures from Roman Eygpt and Egyptian-influenced Rome.